NSXBet/blazesub/BENCHMARK.md

    - Using direct goroutines instead of the worker pool provides substantial performance benefits

 4. **For Subscribe/Unsubscribe Heavy Workloads**:
+   - The optimized BlazeSub implementation now offers competitive performance for subscription management
-   - MochiMQTT is significantly faster and more memory efficient for subscription management
+   - While MochiMQTT is still faster for these operations, BlazeSub's dramatically lower memory usage (85% less) makes it more suitable for environments sensitive to memory pressure

 ## Recommendations